MaryamZi/ballerina-training/sample_2/README.md

 In this sample, we will be looking at working with XML in Ballerina.
 We will use the HTTP client to retrieve population data via the [World Bank Indicators API](https://datahelpdesk.worldbank.org/knowledgebase/articles/889392-about-the-indicators-api-documentation) and then process the retrieved data.

+This sample demonstrates the following.
+- Using an HTTP client to retrieve XML data
+- Query expressions
+- XML subtypes and attributes
+- Defining and using application-specific types corresponding to JSON payload

 Let's first import the required modules.